pavankumar0077/Azure-zero-to-hero/Day-09/01-azure-blob.md

 # Azure Blob Storage

+## THIS SERVICE IS LIKE S3 IN AWS

+- It is Unstructured data
+- large files
+- images
+- videos
+- source code
+- ANS IT IS CHEAP IN PRICE.

 1. What is it?

     Azure Blob Storage is a cloud-based object storage solution provided by Microsoft Azure.